rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 [rg3d] ([Discord][rg3d_discord], [Twitter][rg3d_twitter]) is a game engine that
 aims to be easy to use and provide a large set of out-of-box features.
-Some of the recent updates:
+Some of the recent engine updates:

-- Context menus and tooltips (huge thanks to [MinusGix])
+- Context menus and tooltips (huge thanks to [MinusGix]).
-- Performance improvements for UI
+- Performance improvements for UI.
-- Parallax Mapping
+- Parallax Mapping.
-- Ability to enable/disable scenes
+- Ability to enable/disable scenes.
-- Expansion strategies for TreeView
+- Expansion strategies for TreeView.
-- LOD system fixes
+- LOD system fixes.
-- Graphical fixes
+- Graphical fixes.
-- First version of engine's architecture overview
+- First version of engine's architecture overview.
-- Various bug fixes and small improvements
+- Various bug fixes and small improvements.

 [Editor][rusty-editor] updates:

-- Ability to edit collision groups and mask for colliders
+- Ability to edit collision groups and mask for colliders.
-- Ability to clear command stack
+- Ability to clear command stack.
-- Ability to change render path for meshes
+- Ability to change render path for meshes.
-- LOD editor
+- LOD editor.
-- "Collapse All", "Expand All", "Locate Selection" buttons for world outliner
+- "Collapse All", "Expand All", "Locate Selection" buttons for world outliner.
-- "Fit Collider" feature fixes
+- "Fit Collider" feature fixes.
-- Picking fixes
+- Picking fixes.
-- Change selection when paste from clipboard
+- Change selection when paste from clipboard.
-- "Slow" and "Fast" camera movement modifiers
+- "Slow" and "Fast" camera movement modifiers.
-- Navmesh selection fixes
+- Navmesh selection fixes.
-- Simple TBN visualizer
+- Simple TBN visualizer.
-- Parallax mapping switch in settings
+- Parallax mapping switch in settings.

 [rg3d]: https://github.com/mrDIMAS/rg3d
 [rg3d_discord]: https://discord.gg/xENF5Uh